mhezarei/divar-data-analyst-summercamp-entrance-task/README.md

 ## Question 4
 The introduced metrics in the previous question are closely related.
 To understand the relationship, review the Bernoulli distribution.
 Using this distribution, can we make a simple model to predict the user's click behavior?
 Using this model, if we had any of those four metrics, could we calculate an estimate for the other 3? (explain in one page)

+`submission.pdf` contains the EDA and answers written in Persian and `submission.ipynb` contains the Python code of each section.